ckilcrease/BudgetApp/README.md

 (___TODO__: a description of your application's data and their relationships to each other_)

 The application will store Users, Purchases, and Categories.
-* Users can have multiple categories (via refs?? or by embedding?), and multiple purchases(via refs?? or embedding?)
+* Users can have multiple categories and multiple purchases
-* each category can have...?
+* each category can have multiple purchases but one associated user
-* each purchase can have multiple categories (in case one purchase fits into more than one category) via references
+* each purchase can have one category

 (___TODO__: sample documents_)